4 Easy Steps to Start A Budget in College

 Examine your expenses and create budget categories from them.
 Once you know your categories, write them all down in a list.
 That way, you know how much money you need to have to cover all of your expenses and any extras you might want each month.

 After that, open a savings account for emergencies.
 This will help you avoid going into debt for unexpected expenses.
-Online banks like Ally and Barclays Savings have no minimum balance requirements, which means you can open a savings account with them with $5 or less and grow it from there.
+Online banks like Ally and Synchrony have no minimum balance requirements, which means you can open a savings account with them with $5 or less and grow it from there.
 Barclays also pays 2.05 percent on your cash, 22x the national average.